Upper bounds for integrated information: Upper bounds for mechanism integrated information

 \subsection{Inter-order constraints}

 In this section, we discuss how mechanisms that are either subsets or supersets of each other place certain constraints on the maximum integrated information achievable by them.
-For example, as already shown in Lemma \ref{lem:pi_ratio}, the levels of determinism for a single purview unit given two different mechanisms are bounded by each other, if one mechanism is a subset of the other.
+We refer to this set of constraints as inter-order constraints, as they are resulted from interactions among mechanisms of different order/size.
+The results presented in this section formalize another property of integrated information: the tension between the parts and the whole.
+We will show that either the whole or the parts can be maximally integrated.
+As already shown in Lemma \ref{lem:pi_ratio}, the levels of determinism for a single purview unit given two different mechanisms are bounded by each other, if one mechanism is a subset of the other.
 It can also be shown that if a mechanism $M$ fully specifies its cause purview, \emph{i.e.,} $\pi_c(Z=z^* \mid m ) = 1$, then any superset of that mechanism $\bar{M} \supseteq M$ also fully specifies the same purview, $\pi_c(Z\mid \bar{m}) = 1$.
 The same holds for the effect side as well. \begin{restatable}[]{Lemma}{supersetdetlem} Superset of a deterministic mechanism is deterministic.
 For two mechanisms $M \subset \bar{M} \subseteq S$ and a single-unit purview $Z_i$, If $\pi_e(Z_i=z_i \mid m )=1$, then $\pi_e(Z_i=z_i \mid \bar{m})=1$ and if $\pi_e(Z_i=z_i \mid m )=0$, then $\pi_e(Z_i=z_i \mid \bar{m})=0$. \end{restatable}